 We collect Personal Data for the following main purposes:

-- To comply with legal obligations (for example, under the Companies Act 2006, GDPR, health and safety legislation and under The Immigration (Hotel Records) Order 1972)
+- To comply with The Immigration (Hotel Records) Order 1972

 - To detect and prevent fraud

-- To protect the security of our property, our employees and visitors to the Estate
+- To protect the security and safety of our property, our employees and visitors to the Estate

 - To complete corporate reorganisations and disposals of assets and undertakings

-We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us using the contact information at the end of this document.
+We will only use your Personal Data for the purposes for which we collected it unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+If you wish to receive an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us using the contact information at the end of this document.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.